sedyldz/transcript-audio/README.md

-# Instagram Transcript Extractor
+# Video Transcript Extractor

-A powerful tool for extracting high-quality transcripts from Instagram videos and other video files.
+A powerful tool for extracting high-quality transcripts from any video file.
 This project uses OpenAI's Whisper model optimized for Turkish language transcription with advanced audio processing capabilities.

 ## Features